openshift/microshift/docs/index.md

 CONFIG_ENV_ONLY=true ./install.sh
 ```

-MicroShift keeps all its state in its data-dir, which defaults to `/var/lib/microshift` when running MicroShift as privileged user and `$HOME/.microshift` otherwise.
+MicroShift keeps all its state in its data directory, which defaults to `/var/lib/microshift` when running MicroShift as privileged user and `$HOME/.microshift` otherwise.
 Note that running MicroShift unprivileged only works without node role at the moment (i.e. using `--roles=controlplane` instead of the default of `--roles=controlplane,node`).

-### Kubeconfig
+### `Kubeconfig`

-When starting the MicroShift for the first time the Kubeconfig file is created.
-If you need it for another user or to use externally the kubeadmin's kubeconfig is placed at `/var/lib/microshift/resources/kubeadmin/kubeconfig`.
+When starting the MicroShift for the first time the `kubeconfig` file is created.
+If you need it for another user or to use externally the `kubeadmin`'s `kubeconfig` is placed at `/var/lib/microshift/resources/kubeadmin/kubeconfig`.

 ### Contributing

-For more information on working with MicroShift, you can find a contributor's guide in [CONTRIBUTING.md](./CONTRIBUTING.md)
+For more information on working with MicroShift, you can find a contributor's guide in [`CONTRIBUTING.md`](./CONTRIBUTING.md)

 ### Community